RYO0115/dotfiles/README.md

 # dotfiles
 ## What is dotfiles
-This repo is a setting file for vim editor.
+This pkg is a setting file for vim editor.
 This project is also set for Ubuntu, Mac (and also for Windows).

 Before trying this project, please check below settings.